syh7/DnDwiki/src/main/resources/raw/darninia/session 20 - there is no egg in itron.md

 + Kora retrieves Andarin Isa, a shrink
 + "Isa, you know what you have to do" - Kora
 + She meant talk, not kill or lobotomize
-+ Fredrik takes 2 silver scales and obsidian frown Wacomars bag
++ Frederik takes 2 silver scales and obsidian frown Wacomars bag
 + Wants to use it to say sorry to andarin
 + Dalynn wants to return it to Wacomar
-+ Fredrik returns obsidian to Wacomar, gives silver scales to Andarin, and keeps golden earnings for himself
++ Frederik returns obsidian to Wacomar, gives silver scales to Andarin, and keeps golden earnings for himself

 - Kora says that The Egg might unleash something if it is destroyed, so it has to be destroyed carefully
 - It contains essence from another, evil world